Vector Optimization with Stochastic Bandit Feedback: INTRODUCTION

-\textbf{Contributions} The subfield of mathematical optimization which generalizes scalar and multi-objective optimization via partial orders induced by cones is called vector optimization \citep{jahn,lohne}.
-To the best of our knowledge, our work is the first to consider vector optimization within the stochastic $K$-armed bandit framework.
-In particular, we investigate the learnability of the Pareto optimal set under noisy observations for partial orders in $\mathbb{R}^D$ induced by polyhedral ordering cones.
+The subfield of mathematical optimization which generalizes scalar and multi-objective optimization via partial orders induced by cones is called vector optimization \citep{jahn,lohne}.
+While there exists a plethora of works that focuses on multi-objective optimization through noisy evaluations \citep{auer2016pareto,hernandez2016predictive,zuluaga2016varepsilon,shah2016pareto}, our work is the first to consider vector optimization for partial orders in $\mathbb{R}^D$ induced by general polyhedral ordering cones within the stochastic $K$-armed bandit framework.

+Our first contribution is to generalize the ($\epsilon,\delta$)-PAC best arm identification problem in \citet{even2006action} to vector optimization (Definition \ref{defn:PAC}).
+Our success condition takes into account the directions of improvement specified by $C$ and the uncertainty induced by the norm-subgaussian sampling noise.
+In line with PAC best arm identification, instead of trying to identify all Pareto optimal designs, we introduce a direction-free, cone-dependent $\epsilon$-covering requirement for the Pareto set.
+Based on this, we define the $(\epsilon,\delta)$-PAC Pareto set identification problem.

+Our second contribution is to define the notion of {\em ordering complexity} {$\beta$}, determined by $C$ (equations \eqref{eq:Csup1}, \eqref{eq:Csup2}).
+The ordering complexity of $C$ characterizes the sampling budget required for ($\epsilon,\delta$)-PAC Pareto set identification.
+We explain how it can be computed for any polyhedral ordering cone $C$ ({Theorem \ref{thm:beta} in the main text and the theorems in the supplemental document}).